What is the Equity Ratio?

 Still, as a general rule of thumb, most companies aim for an equity ratio of around 50%.

-Companies with ratios ranging around 50% to 80% tend to be considered “conservative”, while those with ratios between 20% to 40% are deemed “leveraged”.
+Companies with ratios ranging around 50% to 80% tend to be considered “conservative”, while those with ratios between 20% and 40% are considered “leveraged”.

 - High Ratio → The higher the ratio, the less credit risk there is for the company, as the company does not rely much on creditors, e.g. commercial bank lenders and institutional debt lenders.

-- Low Ratio → On the other hand, a lower ratio signifies that the company is very reliant on creditors – moreover if the percentage of debt far exceeds that of the equity interests, the company may be at risk of insolvency.
+- Low Ratio → On the other hand, a lower ratio signifies that the company is dependent on creditors.
+If the percentage of debt far exceeds the equity interests, the company may be at risk of insolvency.

-If the company were to face unexpected headwinds and subsequently underperform, the company could soon be in trouble unless it can obtain more external financing, which can be difficult if the near-term outlook on the economy is negative and the conditions of the credit markets are also bleak.
+If the company faced unexpected headwinds and subsequently underperformed, it could soon be in trouble unless it can obtain more external financing, which can be difficult if the near-term outlook on the economy is negative, and the conditions of the credit markets are also bleak.